MetaSys-LISBP/IsoCor/doc/quickstart.rst

   pip install --upgrade isocor

-Alternatively, you can also download all sources in a tarball from GitHub.
+Alternatively, you can also download all sources in a tarball from `GitHub <https://github.com/MetaSys-LISBP/IsoCor>`_, but it will be more difficult to update IsoCor later on.

 Usage